Origin of SARS-CoV-2: Intermediate host

 In addition to direct spillover, another pathway, considered highly likely by scientists, is that of transmission through an intermediate host.
 Specifically, this implies that a cross species transmission occurred prior to the human outbreak and that it had pathogenic results on the animal.
 This pathway has the potential to allow for greater adaptation to human transmission via animals with more similar protein shapes to humans, though this is not required for the scenario to occur.
 The evolutionary separation from bat viruses is explained in this case by the virus's presence in an unknown species with less viral surveillance than bats.
 The virus's ability to easily infect and adapt to additional species (including mink) provides evidence that such a route of transmission is possible.

-In July 2022, two papers published in Science described novel epidemiological and genetic evidence that suggested the pandemic likely began at the Huanan Seafood Wholesale Market and did not come from a laboratory.

 A 2024 study of samples collected from Huanan Seafood Wholesale Market found genetic material of various possible intermediate hosts.
 The most likely were raccoon dogs.
 Additionally, the study suggests the raccoon dogs may have come from southern China, where the closest-known relatives to SARS-CoV-2 were found in bats.

 Unlikely scenarios

 While the scientific consensus is that SARS-CoV-2 derived from viruses hosted in bats, the precise means by which this occurred has been sometimes subject to speculation.
 Below are some scenarios judged to be unlikely.

+Cold food chain

-Another proposed introduction to humans is through fresh or frozen food products, though scientists do not consider this to be a likely origin of SARS-CoV-2 in humans.
+Another proposed introduction to humans is through fresh or frozen food products, referred to as the cold food chain.
+Scientists do not consider this to be a likely origin of SARS-CoV-2 in humans.
+This scenario's source animal could be either a direct or intermediary species as described above.
+Many investigations centered around the Huanan Seafood Wholesale Market in Wuhan, which had an early cluster of cases.
+While there have been food-borne outbreaks of human viruses in the past, and evidence of re-introduction of SARS-CoV-2 into China through imported frozen foods, investigations found no conclusive evidence of viral contamination in products at the Huanan Market.